 Perform the following steps to make sure you can continue to leverage GPUs for workloads on Cloudera Data Science Workbench 1.6 (and higher).

 1. Remove nvidia-docker1.
-Cloudera Data Science Workbench 1.6 ships with nvidia-docker2 installed by default.
+Cloudera Data Science Workbench (version 1.6 and higher) ships with nvidia-docker2 installed by default.

 Perform this step on all hosts that have GPUs attached to them.